awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 ## Import data from Amazon S3<a name="data-wrangler-import-s3"></a>

 Amazon Simple Storage Service \(Amazon S3\) can be used to store and retrieve any amount of data at any time, from anywhere on the web\.
 You can accomplish these tasks using the AWS Management Console, which is a simple and intuitive web interface, and the Amazon S3 API\.
-If your dataset is stored locally, it is recommended that you add it to an S3 bucket for import into Data Wrangler\.
+If your dataset is stored locally, we recommend that you add it to an S3 bucket for import into Data Wrangler\.
 To learn how, see [Uploading an object to a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) in the Amazon Simple Storage Service Developer Guide\.

-Data Wrangler uses [S3 Select](http://aws.amazon.com/s3/features/#s3-select) to allow you to preview your S3 files in Data Wrangler\.
-Standard charges are incurred for each file preview\.
+Data Wrangler uses [S3 Select](http://aws.amazon.com/s3/features/#s3-select) to allow you to preview your Amazon S3 files in Data Wrangler\.
+You incur standard charges for each file preview\.
 To learn more about pricing, see the **Requests & data retrievals** tab on [Amazon S3 pricing](http://aws.amazon.com/s3/pricing/)\.

 **Important**
-If you plan to export a data flow and launch a Data Wrangler job, ingest data into an SageMaker feature store, or create a SageMaker Pipeline, be aware that these integrations require Amazon S3 input data be located in the same AWS region used to set up the integration \(run the Jupyter notebook exported from Data Wrangler\)\.
+If you plan to export a data flow and launch a Data Wrangler job, ingest data into a SageMaker feature store, or create a SageMaker pipeline, be aware that these integrations require Amazon S3 input data to be located in the same AWS region used to set up the integration \(run the Jupyter Notebook exported from Data Wrangler\)\.

 You can browse all buckets in your AWS account and import CSV and Parquet files using the Amazon S3 import in Data Wrangler\.